- How Sleep Works

 To rank the safest cities in America, we used information provided by the FBI’s most recent Uniform Crime Report (UCR).
-We chose the 2016 report because it is the most recent, comprehensive report.
-Currently, only limited data is available for the first half of 2017.
+We used the 2017 report because it is the most recent, comprehensive report containing a full year’s worth of data.
+Currently, only limited data is available for the first half of 2018.

-Using the FBI’s report, we looked at three specific types of crimes:
+Using the FBI’s 2017 data, we looked at three specific types of crimes:

 If you live in one of these cities, it’s going to be much easier for you to sleep soundly at night, knowing you live somewhere safe.
+We’ve included city level sleep deprivation information from the CDC’s 2018 500 Cities report for each city on our list.
 Read on to find out why these cities are the safest places to live in America.

-This sunny, central Orange County city has the lowest violent crime rate, at only 57 per 100K residents, and the lowest property crime rate, at 1,401 per 100K residents.
-That’s nearly 7 times less than the national average for violent crime, which is 386.3 violent crimes per 100K residents.
-Irvine also holds the fourth lowest burglary rate in the country, at over 240 per 100K residents.
+This sunny, central Orange County city has the lowest violent crime rate, at only 6.12 per 10K residents, and the lowest property crime rate, at 131.65 per 10K residents.
+That’s nearly 7 times less than the national average for violent crime.
+Irvine also holds the fourth lowest burglary rate in the country, at 22.71 per 10K residents.

 With a suburban feel and a thriving business center, Irvine is home to both families and young professionals.
 The school system is highly rated, and the city is nestled between the beach and the mountains, making it a great place to live and to sleep.